 For certain assets, we also include a short description, relevant news articles, user reviews, and useful links to other resources, such as the asset’s official website or whitepaper.
 Links, news content, and asset reviews are prepared by third parties that are not affiliated with Coinbase.
 Coinbase is not responsible for their contents.
 Third-party and/or user content is not financial or investment advice.
 Learn more about asset ratings and reviews here.

-If you’re signed in and viewing a tradable asset, you’ll see additional information that’s derived from Coinbase and Coinbase Pro data and is only available on Coinbase.
+If you’re signed in and viewing a tradable asset, you’ll see additional information that’s derived from Coinbase data and is only available on Coinbase.

 Trading activity shows the percentage of Coinbase customers who increased or decreased their net position in an asset over the past 24 hours through trading.